 - 1 teaspoon vanilla extract

-- 150 g milk chocolate
+- 200 g mix of milk & dark chocolate

 - Once cookies have cooled, melt the chocolate in the microwave in 30 second increments, stirring between each until fully melted.
 Fill the indents with chocolate and allow to set before serving.

 - When baking, it's always best to weigh out your ingredients and you can get kitchen scales very cheaply so I recommend doing that.
 However, if you can't use the spoon and level method instead.
 Spoon the ingredient into the appropriate cup measure (don't scoop) and level off with the back of a knife.

 - This is quite a stiff, dry-ish dough so I find a stand mixer the easiest option.
 Don't be tempted to add any extra liquid or your cookies will spread too much.

 - To limit cracks, roll the balls until very smooth, then thumbprint each as soon as you've placed it on the baking tray (as opposed to rolling all the balls and then thumbprinting them all).